-My shamanic journey began years ago, but really took off in 2013.
+My courageously authentic life journey began years ago, but really took off in 2013.
 On the spur of the moment, I decided to go to Yucatan, Mexico for a two-week vacation.
 On my third day there, I was led to a Mayan shaman who proceeded to conduct a four-hour shamanic healing on me.
 We continued to meet during my vacation, and on my last day there he presented me with an 800-year old stone figure carved from a stalactite from a sacred Mayan cave and told me that I was to become a shaman.

 What’s with the hands?